Cafe la Granja Natural Mokka

 The Bourbon mutant Mokka exists in the collections of many research stations around the world.
 But it is low yielding and extremely difficult to harvest by hand so its rare to see it commercially cultivated outside of renegade experimental farms.
 Cafe La Granja in Colombia prides itself on being such a farm.

-This Mokka varietal is grown at their farm named "Hawaii" in the Cundinamarca region of Colombia and is our third rare varietal offering from them in 2020.
+This Mokka varietal is grown at their farm named "Hawaii" in the Cundinamarca region of Colombia.

 Rigorous picking, with cherries hand picked at the perfect purple-grape color.
 The Brix grades for the cherries must be in range of 17 and 18 to obtain the amount of juices for a fermentation in whole cherries that last for 48 hours in special open air barrels.
 The temperature of the barrels is measured every 10 hours to make sure it is always in a range of 25° – 28°C.